fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ## Amazon CloudWatch

 * monitoring service for AWS cloud resources and the applications running on AWS

-Amazon CloudWatch is a service that you can use to monitor your AWS resources and your applications in real time.
-With Amazon CloudWatch, you can collect and track metrics, create alarms that send notifications, and make changes to the resources being monitored based on rules you define.
+* CloudWatch is a service that you can use to monitor your AWS resources and your applications in real time.
+* With CloudWatch, you can collect and track metrics, create alarms that send notifications, and make changes to the resources being monitored based on rules you define.
-For example, you might choose to monitor CPU utilization to decide when to add or remove Amazon EC2 instances in an application tier.
-Or, if a particular application-specific metric that is not visible to AWS is the best indicator for assessing your scaling needs, you can perform a PUT request to push that metric into Amazon CloudWatch.
-You can then use this custom metric to manage capacity.
+* For example, you might choose to monitor CPU utilization to decide when to add or remove EC2 instances in an application tier.
+Or, if a particular application-specific metric that is not visible to AWS is the best indicator for assessing your scaling needs, you can perform a PUT request to push that metric into CloudWatch.
+* You can then use this custom metric to manage capacity.
-You can specify parameters for a metric over a time period and configure alarms and automated actions when a threshold is reached.
-Amazon CloudWatch supports multiple types of actions such as sending a notification to an Amazon Simple Notification Service (Amazon SNS) topic or executing an Auto Scaling policy.
+* You can specify parameters for a metric over a time period and configure alarms and automated actions when a threshold is reached.
+CloudWatch supports multiple types of actions such as sending a notification to an SNS topic or executing an Auto Scaling policy.
-Amazon CloudWatch offers either basic or detailed monitoring for supported AWS products.
-Basic monitoring sends data points to Amazon CloudWatch every five minutes for a limited number of preselected metrics at no charge.
-Detailed monitoring sends data points to Amazon CloudWatch every minute and allows data aggregation for an additional charge.
+* CloudWatch offers either basic or detailed monitoring for supported AWS products.
+Basic monitoring sends data points to CloudWatch every five minutes for a limited number of preselected metrics at no charge.

+* _Detailed monitoring_ sends data points to CloudWatch every minute and allows data aggregation for an additional charge.
 If you want to use detailed monitoring, you must enable it—basic is the default.

-Amazon CloudWatch supports monitoring and specific metrics for most AWS Cloud services, including: Auto Scaling, Amazon CloudFront, Amazon CloudSearch, Amazon DynamoDB, Amazon EC2, Amazon EC2 Container Service (Amazon ECS), Amazon ElastiCache, Amazon Elastic Block Store (Amazon EBS), Elastic Load Balancing, Amazon Elastic MapReduce (Amazon EMR), Amazon Elasticsearch Service, Amazon Kinesis Streams, Amazon Kinesis Firehose, AWS Lambda, Amazon Machine Learning, AWS OpsWorks, Amazon Redshift, Amazon Relational Database Service (Amazon RDS), Amazon Route 53, Amazon SNS, Amazon Simple Queue Service (Amazon SQS), Amazon S3, AWS Simple Workflow Service (Amazon SWF), AWS Storage Gateway, AWS WAF, and Amazon WorkSpaces.
-Read Alert
+* __Read Alert__

-You may have an application that leverages Amazon DynamoDB, and you want to know when read requests reach a certain threshold and alert yourself with an email.
-You can do this by using ProvisionedReadCapacityUnits for the Amazon DynamoDB table for which you want to set an alarm.
+	* You may have an application that leverages DynamoDB, and you want to know when read requests reach a certain threshold and alert yourself with an email.
+You can do this by using `ProvisionedReadCapacityUnits` for the DynamoDB table for which you want to set an alarm.
 You simply set a threshold value during a number of consecutive periods and then specify email as the notification type.
 Now, when the threshold is sustained over the number of periods, your specified email will alert you to the read activity.
-Amazon CloudWatch metrics can be retrieved by performing a GET request.
+* CloudWatch metrics can be retrieved by performing a GET request.
 When you use detailed monitoring, you can also aggregate metrics across a length of time you specify.
-Amazon CloudWatch does not aggregate data across regions but can aggregate across Availability Zones within a region.
+CloudWatch does not aggregate data across regions but can aggregate across Availability Zones within a region.
-AWS provides a rich set of metrics included with each service, but you can also define custom metrics to monitor resources and events AWS does not have visibility into—for example, Amazon EC2 instance memory consumption and disk metrics that are visible to the operating system of the Amazon EC2 instance but not visible to AWS or application-specific thresholds running on instances that are not known to AWS.
-Amazon CloudWatch supports an Application Programming Interface (API) that allows programs and scripts to PUT metrics into Amazon CloudWatch as name-value pairs that can then be used to create events and trigger alarms in the same manner as the default Amazon CloudWatch metrics.
+* AWS provides a rich set of metrics included with each service, but you can also define custom metrics to monitor resources and events AWS does not have visibility into—for example, EC2 instance memory consumption and disk metrics that are visible to the operating system of the EC2 instance but not visible to AWS or application-specific thresholds running on instances that are not known to AWS.
+CloudWatch supports an API that allows programs and scripts to PUT metrics into CloudWatch as name-value pairs that can then be used to create events and trigger alarms in the same manner as the default CloudWatch metrics.
-Amazon CloudWatch Logs can be used to monitor, store, and access log files from Amazon EC2 instances, AWS CloudTrail, and other sources.
+* CloudWatch Logs can be used to monitor, store, and access log files from EC2 instances, AWS CloudTrail, and other sources.
 You can then retrieve the log data and monitor in real time for events—for example, you can track the number of errors in your application logs and send a notification if an error rate exceeds a threshold.
-Amazon CloudWatch Logs can also be used to store your logs in Amazon S3 or Amazon Glacier.
+CloudWatch Logs can also be used to store your logs in S3 or Glacier.
 Logs can be retained indefinitely or according to an aging policy that will delete older logs as no longer needed.
-A CloudWatch Logs agent is available that provides an automated way to send log data to CloudWatch Logs for Amazon EC2 instances running Amazon Linux or Ubuntu.
-You can use the Amazon CloudWatch Logs agent installer on an existing Amazon EC2 instance to install and configure the CloudWatch Logs agent.
+* A CloudWatch Logs agent is available that provides an automated way to send log data to CloudWatch Logs for EC2 instances running Amazon Linux or Ubuntu.
+You can use the CloudWatch Logs agent installer on an existing EC2 instance to install and configure the CloudWatch Logs agent.
 After installation is complete, the agent confirms that it has started and it stays running until you disable it.
-Amazon CloudWatch has some limits that you should keep in mind when using the service.
-Each AWS account is limited to 5,000 alarms per AWS account, and metrics data is retained for two weeks by default (at the time of this writing).
-If you want to keep the data longer, you will need to move the logs to a persistent store like Amazon S3 or Amazon Glacier.
-You should familiarize yourself with the limits for Amazon CloudWatch in the Amazon CloudWatch Developer Guide.
+* CloudWatch has some limits that you should keep in mind when using the service.
+Each AWS account is limited to _5,000 alarms per AWS account_, and metrics data is retained for two weeks by default (at the time of this writing).
+If you want to keep the data longer, you will need to move the logs to a persistent store like S3 or Glacier.
+You should familiarize yourself with the limits for CloudWatch in the CloudWatch Developer Guide.

 ## AWS CloudFormation